gh-o-st/cronos/README.md

 - **Secure API Integration**: Users can effortlessly integrate Cronos with their API by providing an API key, and all data communication between the site and API is secured.
 Any stored job data on the API server is encrypted with a keypair, with only the user's site having access to the private key.

 - **Minimal Data Transmission**: Cronos prioritizes user privacy and security.
-It only transmits essential data, such as the site's homepage URL stored in the options table, the frequency with which to run the job, and the iteration count (how many times to run the job total).
+It only transmits essential data, such as your API key, the site's URL, the task's schedule, and how many times to run it.
 No personally identifiable information (PII) is sent.

 - **Custom Task Addition**: For users who want additional control, Cronos provides a user-friendly interface to add custom tasks with specific scheduling requirements if needed.